Federal Climate Funding For > Renters > I want:

 Grant awards were announced April 2024.
 Recipients will begin funding projects September 2024 or after.

-Pay for energy efficiency measures over time on your electric bill, saving money immediately.
+Pay for energy efficiency measures over time on your electric bill.

 What does this funding get me?

-Pay for energy efficiency improvements over time on your electric bill and save money immediately
+Pay for energy efficiency improvements over time on your electric bill, possibly even saving money immediately.

 Am I eligible?